Introducing our visiting therapists:

 Martin is available for individual arts therapy and counseling sessions, as well as for group workshops.
 For more information visit his website, www.martinroberts.com.au.

 MCAP, LLM, Grad.Cert. in Ed.
 (Learning and Leadership), BCom

 Website: Transfigure Therapy

-I am a psychotherapist and coach, and a member of Psychotherapy & Counselling Federation of Australia (PACFA).
-I hold postgraduate degrees in psychotherapy and law, and have worked in different professional industries.
+I am a psychotherapist and coach, and a member of PACFA and ANZMH.
+I hold postgraduate degrees in psychotherapy, education and law, and have worked in different professional industries.

 Are you ready to attend to the vital things in your life which bring you aliveness?

-My approach is client-centred, drawing on value- and strength-based approaches.
+My integrative practice is client-centred, drawing on value- and strength-based approaches.
 Being solution-focused, I will work with you towards awareness and change.